December 4, 2023

 You must have a U.S. bachelor's degree from a regionally accredited institution, or the international equivalent, by the time of application.
 You may submit an unofficial copy of your transcripts (and degree documents, if applicable) with your application.
 If accepted, official transcripts will be required.

-Scores are valid for five years from the date you took the test to the date of the application deadline.
+Scores are valid for five years from the date you took the test.
 You may self-report your score on the application or upload unofficial score reports.
 If accepted, official reports will be required.
 If you take the GMAT or GRE more than once, we will use your highest total score and the corresponding breakout scores in evaluating your application.
 We do not mix and match scores.
 We will accept scores received from taking the at-home versions of the GMAT or GRE test.
 GRE School Code: 1839; GMAT Reporting Code: SN1-J6-92.